Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/ontraport.md

 2. Navigate to the "Administration" section under "Integrations".
 3. Go to "API Keys" and generate a new API Key.
 Copy the APP ID and API Key for use in the connector setup.

-### Step 2: Set up the Ontraport Destination in Hero Pixel
+### Step 2: Set up the Ontraport Destination in HeroPixel

 1. Click **Destinations** and then click **+ New destination**.
 2. On the Set up the destination page, select **Ontraport** from the **Destination type** dropdown.